Tutorial

 Elements

-Since Android and iOS don’t have an HTML DOM, Krayon provides intermediary Element
+Since Android and iOS don’t have an HTML DOM, Krayon provides intermediary Elements

 that can undergo data binding and be rendered on supported platforms.